 I thought there were some good reviews online, but they did not all give WWB a fair assessment.
 Many just promote cheaper alternatives, when in my opinion WWB is the best directory on the market — despite having a very high initial membership fee.

 Please note that if you purchase WWB through the links on this page, I may receive a commission.

 Does Worldwide Brands list suppliers of X?

 WWB is the largest directory by products listed — by a long way, it has nearly ten times the number of products listed as Salehoo, for example.

 With that many products listed it’s probably your best chance of finding what you’re looking for, but the only way to find out for sure is to try it out.
 The support team at WWB also offer to find suppliers for products not yet in their database, which is a service unmatched by rival directories.

 Are the suppliers in wholesaler directories safe to buy from?

 WWB say that they go one step further, visiting the warehouses of suppliers and placing test orders to check how well suppliers perform before adding them to their database.
 They also visit trade shows regularly to find new, even quite obscure, suppliers.

 Are there any counterfeit or scam suppliers in these directories?

 No — all wholesalers and drop shippers are checked before being added.
-Worldwide Brands even offer an guarantee that all their suppliers are fully checked and legitimate.
+WWB even offer an guarantee that all their suppliers are fully checked and legitimate.

 Does Worldwide Brands offer a money back guarantee?